juan4aws/iDNA/ex1-basics/README.md

 # About

-This excercise will walk you through simple scenario of using Cognito to maintain a user pool and hosted UI to allow users to your new application to register, confirm their registration, and authenticate into your application.
+This exercise will walk you through simple scenario of using Cognito to maintain a user pool and hosted UI to allow users to your new application to register, confirm their registration, and authenticate into your application.
 We will also show how to create your own UI using the cognito api to perform the same function - register, confirm, and authenticate.

 # Setup - Manual

+TODO

 # Setup - Cloud Formation